Mining archaeology in the British Isles: Prehistory

 Extractions techniques with visible remains are the opencasts at the surface and group of caverns and underground shafts.
 The underground system was accessible by many different openings which simultaneously used as a ventilation system for the tunnels.
 The tools in the site constitute mainly by pointed bone tools and stonehammers.
 Other stone tools revealed at the locations were stone mortars and pestles, which indicate another stage in the ores exploitation.
 Moreover, a unique find for British Isles were the giant hammers.

 Evidence for early quarrying was also discovered in Alderley Edge though industrial operations in the 19th century destroyed a big part of the earlier deposits.

 Ireland also has many areas related with mining activities from the prehistoric period (O'Brien 2003).
 However, the two important mines are Mount Gabriel and Ross Island mines.

 Ross Island lies near Killarney.
 Inside its area they have been exposed two primitive mines.
 O'Brien excavate "Danish mines" and revealed a mine cave and a huge spoil concentration nearby thus after the excavation of the latter, another unknown mine also appeared.
 Furthermore, he investigates pits and dips in the bedrock, which also considered primitive.
 The feature that differentiates this site is the discovery of a Beaker settlement very close with metallurgical pits, hammers and rock waste.
 This finds in combination with an early phase in 2400 BC makes the site and the settlement very important for mining Archaeology in the British Isles.

 Mount Gabriel located close to west Cork provides useful evidence for the exploitation of copper ore in the Early Bronze Age about 1700 BC.
 Through research thirty-two areas of activity were underlined.
 Shallow concaves and significant amount of dump with charcoal and tools are the evidences of Bronze Age copper extraction in the region.
 Mount Gabriel constitute until now the only locations, where primitive assemblages remained undisturbed by 19th century deeds due to the low quality of its veins.

 With the beginning of the Iron Age about 700 BC operations associated with ore exploitations spread around the British Isles.
 A representative example of the period are Puzzlewood's surface mines.
 The site prospered especially in the Romano-British period and the late Middle Ages.
 The limonite ores represent a small part of the local Carboniferous Limestone.
-The archaeological remains of mining which can be detected in the area are opencasts, known as Scowles Holes.
+The archaeological remains of mining which can be detected in the area are opencasts, known as scowles.
 It's important to underline the discovery of habitations areas in close proximity, dated around 100–400 AD.